ParaCoToUl/noarr-structures/docs/structs/sized_vector.md

 # sized_vector

-Repeat the structure layout, forming an array/vector of elements matching the original structure, and use a new [dimension](../Glossary.md#dimension) (of the specified length) to select between the elements.
+Repeat the [sub-structure](../Glossary.md#sub-structure) layout, forming a vector of elements matching the sub-structure, and use a new [dimension](../Glossary.md#dimension) (of the specified length) to select between the elements.

 ```hpp